Mehmet specialises in commercial litigation and civil fraud.

 Mehmet has acted on cases involving breach of contract, breach of fiduciary duty, breach of trust, dishonest assistance, knowing/unconscionable receipt, unlawful means conspiracy, unjust enrichment, deceit, undue influence and unconscionable bargain.

-Mehmet is a Certified Fraud Examiner (CFE).
-He is also a member of the Commercial Fraud Lawyers Association and Young Fraud Lawyers Association.
-Mehmet is also fluent in Turkish.
+Mehmet is a Certified Fraud Examiner (CFE) and is also a member of the Commercial Fraud Lawyers Association and Young Fraud Lawyers Association.
+Mehmet is fluent in Turkish and is recommended in the 2019 edition of the Legal 500 as 'extremely knowledgeable', and 'very personable', and able to 'understand cases immediately'.

 - Acted for David Cardoza, the former chairman of Northampton Town Football Club, defending a claim for breach of fiduciary duty and entering a transaction defrauding creditors.
 Successfully defended the claimant's summary judgment application: Northampton Borough Council v Cardoza and others EWHC 504 (Ch)